 - Secure personal and UW data and devices, such as laptops, with encryption and encrypted connections, such as Husky OnNet and eduroam.

-Export Controls
+Office of Export Controls

 - Commit to understanding and identifying potential export limitations before engaging in activities that involve an export.
 Be aware that exports can include transfers to foreign persons located within the United States.
 Contact us with any questions.